How to buy property in Manhattan, New York

 Step 3: Negotiating the deal and contract signing

 The lawyers review, negotiate legal fine points and when the contract is finalized, the buyer signs and provides the contract deposit.
 Then it gets delivered to seller to countersign.
 It is at this point that both parties are bound by the contract.
+Before which either party could still back out of the deal.

 Step 4: Preparing for closing